IOException: Success

 Hence, the error message "Success."

-This anomaly only affected players running our game through
+This anomaly only affected players running our game through CrossOver,

 a compatibility layer that allows Mac users to run Windows programs.

-It appears that CrossOver incorrectly interpreted a success exit code from a system call as an error, which was then surfaced as an exception by the .NET runtime.
+It appears that CrossOver incorrectly interpreted a success exit code from a system call as an error,

-The workaround
+The workaround#

-Unfortunately, the solution was more of a workaround, implemented in three stages:
+Unfortunately, the solution was more of a workaround, implemented in three stages.

-calls in a try-catch block and ignored exceptions where the message was "Success."
+First, I've wrapped all File.Delete calls in a try-catch block and ignored exceptions where the message was "Success."

 This resolved the issue for most players.